 Volunteering is a great way to make friends, get outside and contribute to the running of the Broads National Park.
 The Broads began their life as peat diggings which means that due to their human-made nature they're in need of maintenance all year round to benefit the wildlife, boaters, locals and tourists alike.

-The Broads Authority also offers opportunities for team-building challenges for corporate groups through our corporate volunteering scheme.
+The Broads Authority also offers opportunities for group volunteering experiences.

 The role of practical volunteer is perfect for anybody eager to get outside and help the Broads National Park in a hands-on way.
 Duties can be as varied as responding to incidents (perhaps clearing a fallen tree or mending a quay heading) to more seasonal duties such as fen management through the winter months and in the summer months the removal of invasive plant species.
 It’s the perfect role for keeping fit and making friends.